 Life on the EdgeLife at Hurricane Ridge is shaped by wind and snow.
 Winds gusting over 75 miles an hour buffet the ridge, lending the name "Hurricane."
 The 30-35 feet of snow that falls annually lingers into summer, shaping life year-round.
 Its weight challenges trees; its persistence maintains open meadows.
 As you explore, look for evidence that snow truly sculpts this landscape.

-Camping: The closest vehicle campground is at Heart O' the Hills, 12 miles downhill.
-Get wilderness camping permits at the Wilderness Information Center, 360-565-3100, in Port Angeles.
+Camping: The closest developed campground is at Heart O' the Hills, 12 miles downhill from Hurricane Ridge.
+For wilderness camping, obtain permits and bear canisters at the Wilderness Information Center in Port Angeles, 360-565-3100.

 Regulations: Please stay on designated trails and do not feed wildlife.
 Pets and bicycles are not permitted on paved or dirt trails.

 Trails at Hurricane Ridge

 Last updated: August 17, 2023